IPAX-1 Late Breaking Oral Presentation at the Congress of Neurological Surgeons (CNS) Meeting

 1Kepler University Hospital, Linz, Austria; 2Telix Pharmaceuticals, Melbourne, Australia

-To download the poster presentation in PDF please click here.
+To download the poster presentation please click here.

 To read the full ASX announcement please click here.